 We hope to collaborate with a wide range of organisations and individuals to share positive practice, raise awareness and create lasting change.
 We want to amplify the excellent work already underway to support new community-led solutions, and to generate new opportunities.
 We want the funding provided by the Nationwide Foundation to make as much impact as possible by joining up effectively with others in this space.
 We are already talking to lots of really enthusiastic and proactive people and organisations, but if you want to get involved, we would love to hear from you.

-Further information and signposting can be found in our External Resources section.
+Further information and signposting can be found in our Find out more section.